JoniVainioKaila/p1xt-guides/README.md

 This is a modified version of [P1xt's Computer Science and Programming guide](https://github.com/P1xt/p1xt-guides).
 In this file I keep track of my progress in the curriculum and link all the stuff I have done during my learning journey.
 I try to complete this in 5 years but hopefully even faster.
 I started working on this curriculum on January 2021.
 Currently I am working on Tiers 0 and 1 and the objective is to have completed them before the end of 2021.

-I skipped some introductory parts of the original guide of P1xt's since I have already some programming experience from my studies in University of Turku.
-I also skip some of the content related to mathematics as I am studying mathematics as my major so I have already a really solid groundation in mathematics.
+I skipped some introductory parts of the original guide since I have already some programming experience from my studies in University of Turku.
+I also skip some of the content related to mathematics as I am studying mathematics as my major so I already have a really broad knowledge of mathematics.

 ## Table of Contents